 We are all invested in the well-being of our community.
 To that end, all members of the campus community must adhere to Hofstra University’s health and safety requirements, which include:

-- Mandatory vaccination for all students before returning to campus.
+- Mandatory COVID-19 vaccination for all students and staff.

 - Some campus events may require additional protocols, including physical distancing, vaccination requirements for external guests and limitations on the number of external guests.